Dil Diyan Gallan (film): Production

 Both the actors will be sharing the screen for the third time as they previously appeared in successful drama serials Sangat and Besharam.
 Talking to hip, Qamar added, "It's highly interesting and going to be one of the happening projects".

-Filming began on early June.
-First spell took place in Karachi, Pakistan, film released on third day of Eid in June 2018 by Hum TV.
+Filming began in early June.
+First spell took place in Karachi, Pakistan.
+The film released on third day of Eid in June 2018 by Hum TV.